huggingface/blog/audio-datasets.md

 ## Introduction

-🤗 Datasets is an open-source library for downloading and preparing datasets of all domains.
+🤗 Datasets is an open-source library for downloading and preparing datasets from all domains.
 Its minimalistic API allows users to download and prepare datasets in just one line of Python code, with a suite of functions that enable efficient pre-processing.
-The number of datasets available is unparalleled, with all the most popular audio datasets available to download.
+The number of datasets available is unparalleled, with all the most popular machine learning datasets available to download.

 Not only this, but 🤗 Datasets comes prepared with multiple audio-specific features that make working with audio datasets easy for researchers and practitioners alike.
-In this blog, we'll demonstrate these features, showcasing how 🤗 Datasets the prime place for downloading and preparing audio datasets.
-Carry on reading to find out how to load and prepare the most popular audio datasets in just one line of Python code.
+In this blog, we'll demonstrate these features, showcasing why 🤗 Datasets is the prime place for downloading and preparing audio datasets.

 ## Contents
 1. [The Hub](#the-hub)